 Inbound Recruiting: A Crash Course

-The way that we find, research and purchase goods has changed significantly in the past 10 years.
+The way that we find, research and purchase goods have changed significantly in the past 10 years.

 Companies used to have the lion’s share of control over what we see, where we find it and how much we pay for it – but, with the proliferation of digital devices and social media, the dial has shifted towards the consumer.